UCL-ARC/green-hpc-course/episodes/hardware-efficiency.md

 - Understand what is meant by "embodied carbon" in the context of HPC systems
 - Learn how embodied carbon efficiency can be improved by extending the lifespan of HPC systems and improving performance of applications on HPC systems
-- Appreciate that the balance between embodied and operational carbon emissions on a particular HPC system influences how we go about maximising carbon efficiency

 ::::::::::::::::::::::::::::::::::::::::::::::::::